How to Start an LLC in Puerto Rico

 8. File Your BOI Report

-The other major report you’ll need to make as an LLC is the Beneficial Ownership Information (BOI) Report.
-This filing provides the federal Financial Crimes Enforcement Network with details about your LLC’s beneficial owners and the company applicant who filed its formation paperwork.
+The other major report you can file as an LLC is the Beneficial Ownership Information (BOI) Report.
+This filing provides the U.S. Financial Crimes Enforcement Network (FinCEN) with details about your LLC’s beneficial owners and the company applicant who filed its formation paperwork.
 You have 90 days to file the report from the date your LLC is formed.
-You can submit this filing on your own, or let us handle your BOI Report for a $9 fee.
+You can submit this filing on your own, or let us handle your BOI Report for a fee.

 *This is informational commentary, not advice.
 This information is intended strictly for informational purposes and does not constitute legal advice or a substitute for legal counsel.
 This information is not intended to create, nor does your receipt, viewing, or use of it constitute, an attorney-client relationship.
 More information is available in our Terms of Service.